ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 will be dried, and will glisten iith joy,
 and even our children will cease to&#x27;tbink
 of us and will not remember to lisp our
 name.
-Thun quickly will pass he
+Thun quickly will pass he memor
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/az_agave_ver01%2Fdata%2Fsn84024828%2F00211100618%2F1893123001%2F0135.jp2/pct:8.262247,49.865027,17.206922,15.266947/!600,600/0/default.jpg"/>
 </td>